AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

    - **Editor**: An easy-to-use web-based Editor that allows you to create and manage structured documents in AEM Guides.
 [Get to know the Editor interface.](./web-editor.md)
    - **Map console**: Provides you a dedicated workspace to handle all aspects of map management and publishing.
  - **AI Assistant**: [AI-powered Smart Help](./ai-based-smart-help.md) feature that helps you find relevant content from the Adobe Experience Manager Guides Documentation.
- - **Customize overview section**: Allows you to hide or show the widgets in the Overview layer.
+ - **Customize overview section**: Allows you to hide or show the widgets in the Widget section.
  - **Profile in use**: Displays the Experience Manager Guides profile that is currently being used.
- - **Expand view**: Allows you to expand the page view by selecting the **Expand** icon.
+ - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the Top-header is hidden, maximizing the content space.
-To return to the standard view, select the **Exit the expanded view** icon.
+To return to the standard view, use the **Exit the expanded view** icon.

 ## Left panel

-The left panel gives you access to the various sections available in the Experience Manager Guides, including Overview, Map collections, Bulk publish, Publish queue, and User preferences.
-You can expand or collapse it by selecting the Expand Sidebar icon placed at the bottom-left corner of the interface.
+The left panel gives you quick access to Overview, Map collections, Bulk publish, Publish queue, and User preferences features.
+You can expand the panel by selecting the **Expand** icon placed at the bottom-left corner of the interface.
+Once expanded, use the **Collapse** icon to collapse the panel.

 ![](images/aem-home-left-panel.png){width="800" align="left"}